ifunam/salva/README.md

 == Getting Started

-1. Install rvm in your linux distribuion
+1. Install rvm in your linux distribution
 2. Install ruby 2.0.0-p247
-3. Install the gems with the ruby bundler.
+3. Install the gems with the ruby bundler
-4. Install PostgresSQL 9.x, Redis and ImageMagick.
+4. Install PostgresSQL 9.x, Redis and ImageMagick
-5. Create your database, run the seeds to populate your database.
+5. Create your database, run the seeds to populate your database
 6. Copy the *yml.example files to *yml files in the config directory and adapt them to your configuration (The required are databases.yml, site.yml and mail.yml)
 7. Install passenger with apache or ngnix